RaghavaBandaru/RaghavaBandaru/README.md

 *  I'm enthusiastic about staying up-to-date with the latest developments in cloud computing, DevOps practices, and emerging technologies.
 Always eager to learn and explore new challenges.

 # 📖 Certifications
-* Microsoft Certified: Azure Administrator Associate
+* Microsoft Azure Administrator Associate
 * AWS Certified DevOps Engineer - Professional
 *